 Is Your Cat Training You?

 However, cats find ways to get you to adapt to their behaviors.
 For example, are you getting up early for YOU or for your cat?
 Do you change your schedule to accommodate their needs?
 Do you react when your cat meows at you?
-It’s been documented that cats only meow at humans, and they often modify their tone of voice to get more reaction from us.
+Cats meow only at humans, and modify their tone of voice to get more reaction from us.

 If you really want to learn something amazing from your cat, take a page from the cat’s book and learn how to relax and embrace the moment, breathing rhythmically with your eyes half-closed.
 Yeah…cats have this meditation stuff down to a science.
 You should try it sometime.